Chris Rath: Early life

-Rath graduated from the University of Sydney with a Bachelor of Economics University and Master of Management.
+Rath was born in Wollongong in 1989.
+He attended the NSW Youth Parliament program in 2005.
+He attended Edmund Rice College in Wollongong and graduated in 2007.
+He later attended the University of Sydney, graduating with a Bachelor of Economics and a Master of Management.
 Between 2015 and 2022, he was a Government Relations Manager for Insurance Australia Group (IAG).